gittonyp/Final-Chatroom/README.md

 **Hi**

-This repostiory is a for a Chat App built with basic html,css, javascirpt and Socket.io.
+This repostiory is for Chat App built with basic html,css, javascirpt and Socket.io.